Critical Audit Matters (CAMs): What You Need To Know

 What If There Are No CAMs?

 If the auditor determines that there are no CAMs, the auditor must include a statement in the auditor’s report that no CAMs were found.
-The following language is required for communicating this:
+The following language is required to communicate this:

 Critical Audit Matters: Critical audit matters are matters arising from the current period audit of the financial statements that were communicated or required to be communicated to the audit committee and that: (1) relate to accounts or disclosures that are material to the financial statements and (2) involved our especially challenging, subjective, or complex judgments.
 We determined that there are no critical audit matters.